RobRR/shamrock-rovers-v-derry-city-prediction/README.md

 Regarding the draw odds, while a market price of 3.30 is as good as identical to the ‘fair’ price of 3.31, it is still mathematically lower.
 By definition, a price below the model's ‘fair’ estimation still yields a negative expected value.

 Paddy Power's market price of 6.0 (16.6%) for a 1-0 win for Shamrock Rovers is slightly under the model's calculated 'fair' price of 6.13 (16.31%).
-While the price is much fairer than the heavily squeezed odds in the main match-winner market, is still isn't a value bet.
+While the price is much fairer than the heavily squeezed odds in the main match-winner market, it still isn't a value bet.

 Passing up a match where the bookmaker has eliminated all value is just as important as finding a +EV edge.